AutomatedAlchemy/Language-Model-Toolkit/README.md

 ## 5. Customize Project

 To develop a custom project, it's recommended to begin by implementing and experimenting in the `main.py` file.
-Pick a model, by inserting its name into the "cls_llm_host_interface" class!
+Pick a model by inserting its name into the "cls_llm_host_interface" class!

 # Contributing